 Without further ado, let’s get right to it…

-When it comes to paddleboarding, wearing a personal flotation device is one of the easiest and most important safety habits you can practice.
-Commonly referred to as a “PFD”, this is a necessary SUP accessory that can and does save lives.
+When it comes to paddleboarding, wearing a personal flotation device (PFD) or lifejacket is one of the easiest and most important safety habits you can practice.
+They are necessary SUP accessories that can and do save lives.

-In the SUP world, paddlers typically use either a life jacket or inflatable belt pack.
-Both have distinct advantages and disadvantages, and we’ll touch on a few of them to give you a general idea of what might be the better option for your paddling activities and personal preferences.
+Both PFDs and lifejackets have distinct advantages and disadvantages, and we’ll touch on a few of them to give you a general idea of what might be the better option for your paddling activities and personal preferences.

-While rating lower on the comfort scale, life jackets offer increased safety when compared to inflatable belt pack PFDs.
-A life jacket will provide you with full-time flotation — there’s nothing that you need to do in order to activate it whenever you’re in need of assistance.
-An inflatable belt pack PFD, on the other hand, provides no flotation in and of itself.
-In order to activate the built-in life jacket, the paddler is required to pull a cord which will auto-inflate the belt pack’s bladder.
+PFDs, on the other hand, need more assistance from the wearer.
+In the instance of belt PFDs, the paddler is required to pull a cord to auto-inflate the belt pack’s bladder.
 In most cases this isn’t a big deal, but if a paddler gets knocked off their board and happens to be unconscious, this would be a huge, life-threatening issue.

 2. Use a SUP Leash